 7.5 Infringement.
 If the Services are, or in Company’s opinion, are likely to become, the subject of any infringement-related claim, then Company will, at its expense and in its discretion: (a) procure for Customer the right to continue using the Services; (b) replace or modify the infringing technology or material so that the Services become non-infringing and remain materially functionally equivalent; or (c) terminate the Agreement, and give Customer a refund for any pre-paid but unused Fees.

 7.6 THE PROVISIONS OF THIS SECTION 7 STATE COMPANY’S ENTIRE LIABILITY AND CUSTOMER’S EXCLUSIVE REMEDIES FOR ANY CLAIM THAT THE SERVICES INFRINGE A THIRD PARTY’S INTELLECTUAL PROPERTY RIGHT.

 8.2 Termination.
-Either party may terminate this Agreement or any Order, at its discretion, effective immediately upon written notice to the other if the other party materially breaches any provision of this Agreement (including any failure to pay Fees) and does not substantially cure the breach within thirty (30) days after receiving written notice.
+Either party may terminate this Agreement or any Order Form, at its discretion, effective immediately upon written notice to the other party if the other party materially breaches any provision of this Agreement (including any failure to pay Fees) and does not substantially cure the breach within thirty (30) days after receiving written notice.

 8.3 Suspension of Service(s).
 At any time during the Term, Company may, immediately upon notice to Customer, suspend access to any Service for the following reasons: (a) a threat to the technical security or technical integrity of the Services; (b) any amount due under this Agreement is not received by Company within fifteen (15) days after it was due; or (c) breach or violation by Customer of any laws, rules, or regulations.